 Are you a Dutch national living in Nigeria?
 And do you want to renew or apply for a Dutch passport or identity card (ID card)?
-You can do so at the Dutch embassy in Lagos.
-You can also lodge your application at a Dutch border municipality or at the Schiphol desk.
+You can do so at the Dutch consulate-general in Lagos.
+You can also go to a Dutch embassy in another country such country such as Ghana or Benin (information in Dutch).
+You can also lodge your application at one of the Dutch border municipalities or at Schiphol Airport.

 Step 1: Create your personal checklist

 It is important for your passport or ID card application that you bring the correct documents with you.
 You should therefore create a personal checklist for you or the child you're applying on behalf of.
 Then you’ll know what documents to bring.
 Step 2 shows you whether there are additional document requirements in the country you live in.

 - You may need to have the original legalised.

 - You may provide documents in Dutch, English, German or French.
 Abroad and at the passport desk at Schiphol airport in Amsterdam, you may also provide documents from the civil registrar in Spanish.
 If your documents are in another language, you must have them translated by a sworn translator.

 - You may be asked to provide additional documents.

 - All applicants must appear in person; this includes children.

 If no checklist is being displayed, try again later.
 Or try reloading the page or opening it in a different browser.

 Once you have completed your checklist, please continue with step 2.